 [ speaking at the same tim>> I'm going to ask you to stop now.

+Comments from kavouss.

+THE CHAIR CAN NOT STOP THE SPEAKER HE OR SHE ONLY COULD REMIND HIM TO BE BVRIEF AND ON THE POINT

 >> But we don't want to explain anything at all.
 We have to go through the questions.
 What are the specific questions, which ones [Indiscernible] and then she will be given these questions [Indiscernible] present that at some other time with prior [Indiscernible] on what she presents.
-If you want to present something --
+If you want to present something –These transcription part has no meaning ,either badly captured or badly assembled ?

 >> I'll ask you to stop at 4 minutes.